rikimbili/Glasscord-Installer-for-Discord/README.md

 ![alt text](https://i.imgur.com/WOKvSg3.png)
 # Description
 This is a basic installer made in C++ for Powercord themes that use Glasscord.
 Feel free tu report any issues, I'll be on the look out to fix them.
-Note: In releases you can find two versions: .sfx.exe (packaged .exe that lets you choose extraction location and auto-creates a desktop shortcut for the program) and .exe which is the standalone binaries
+Note: In releases you can find two versions: .sfx.exe (packaged .exe that lets you choose extraction location and auto-creates a desktop shortcut for the program) and .exe which is the standalone binaries.
+For some reason this gets flagged by many antivirus software so I would recommend you add an exception to the .exe or compile it from source
 # Requirements
 * Discord Canary (Windows only)
 * Powercord